Matt Smith (footballer, born 1989)

+Beginning his career in the non-league of English football, he had short spells with New Mills, Redditch United, Littleton, Droylsden, and Solihull Moors.
+His 21 goals in the 2010–11 Conference North season caught the attention of League One team Oldham Athletic, where he spent two years, including a short loan spell at Macclesfield Town, before signing for Championship club Leeds United in 2013.

+After one year at Leeds, he signed for Fulham, where he found first team opportunities limited, and was soon loaned out to Bristol City.
+After three seasons with Fulham, he moved to Queens Park Rangers, where he was the club's top goalscorer in the 2017–18 season.
+He signed for Millwall in 2019, and was the top goalscorer in his first season.
+He dropped down two divisions to sign for Salford in January 2022, and in his first full season he was the club's top goalscorer as Salford reached the League Two playoffs for the first time.
+In his final season, he scored a career-high 25 goals and was named Salford's player of the season, as well as being named in the League Two team of the season.

 Career

 Early years

-Smith spent a year as a trainee at Cheltenham Town, before being released at the age of 18.
+After joining Evesham United in 2005, Smith spent a year as a trainee at Cheltenham Town, before being released at the age of 18.
 He then moved into non-league football with New Mills, whilst studying at the University of Manchester.
 He made his debut for New Mills in the North West Counties Premier League as a substitute against Silsden in October 2008, scoring in a 2–0 win.
 He went on to play a crucial role in the club's 21 game winning run, scoring 13 goals over the season including a hat trick against Alsager Town in April 2009.
 As he was due to spend a year studying in America, he left the Millers that summer.

 Upon his return to England, ahead of the 2010–11 season, Smith signed for Redditch United in the Conference North.
 He initially went on a short-term loan with Midland Combination Division One side Littleton, scoring nine goals in three games.
-Upon returning to Redditch United, Smith scored five goals in six games and subsequently moved to Droylsden in September 2010, largely due to the club's close proximity to Manchester University where he was completing his studies.
-Smith rejoined Redditch in December, before making a final move to Solihull Moors in February 2011, where he scored 12 goals in 15 appearances.
+Upon returning to Redditch United, Smith scored five goals in six games, including a hat-trick against Hyde United in The Reds first win of the season, and subsequently moved to Droylsden in September 2010, largely due to the club's close proximity to Manchester University where he was completing his studies.
+Smith rejoined Redditch in December, before making a final move to Solihull Moors in February 2011.
+After scoring the equaliser in a 1–1 draw with Stalybridge Celtic on his debut, he scored 12 goals in 15 appearances.
 He finished the season having scored 21 goals in the Conference North.